-Snub-nosed double-action revolvers, such as the .38-caliber Smith & Wesson Chiefs Special Model 36, and hammerless/concealed-hammer derivations, continue to be a popular choice for concealed carry.
+Snub-nosed double action revolvers, such as the .38-caliber Smith & Wesson Chiefs Special Model 36, and hammerless/concealed-hammer derivations, remain popular for concealed carry.

 Early Multi-Shot Firearms

 In the history of firearms, multi-shot capability has been a centuries-old dilemma, which proved elusive due to previous eras’ technological and manufacturing limitations.
-Although single-shot muzzleloading firearms – muskets, and rifles prevailed, repeating firearms fed from magazines, such as the Kalthoff repeater were not unheard of in the 17th and 18th centuries.
+Although single-shot black-powder muzzleloading firearms (muskets, early rifles) prevailed, repeating firearms fed from magazines, such as the Kalthoff repeater, were not unheard of in the 18th century

-Multi-shot firearms were expensive, as mechanical complexity and close tolerances don’t lend themselves to cost-effective production by hand, especially in quantity.
+Although feasible, multi-shot firearms were expensive because they had a complex firing mechanism.
+The designs demanded close tolerances that don’t lend themselves to cost-effective production by hand, especially for mass production.
 Continuity of fire in an affordable, reliable weapon, especially for personal sidearms and in a military context, would continue to be a priority for gunmakers.

 In the 18th century, carrying a flintlock pistol as a defensive weapon typically meant that you had one shot available.
-If that lead ball failed to repel or incapacitate your assailant, you would most likely resort to a second pistol or a non-firearm weapon, such as a knife or club.
+If that lead ball failed to repel or incapacitate your assailant, you resorted to a second pistol or a non-firearm weapon, such as a knife.